wy15/docker-cloudflare-ddns/README.md

 * `-e PROXIED` - Set to `true` to make traffic go through the CloudFlare CDN.
 Defaults to `false`.
 * `-e RRTYPE=A` - Set to `AAAA` to use set IPv6 records instead of IPv4 records.
 Defaults to `A` for IPv4 records.
 * `-e CUSTOM_LOOKUP_CMD="curl -s https://api.ipify.org"` - Set to any shell command to run and get the IP from stdout.
 Useful if default methods fail in your network.
 * `-e DNS_SERVER=10.0.0.2` - Set to the IP address of the DNS server you would like to use.
 Defaults to 1.1.1.1 otherwise.

-## Depreciated Parameters

-* `-e EMAIL` - Your CloudFlare email address when using an Account-level token.
-This variable MUST NOT be set when using a scoped API token.

 ## Creating a Cloudflare API token